tsemuchen/mixed_double_curling_analysis/README.md

 ```
 </details>

-To study the role of shot execution separately from board-position features, we also consider a reduced GLMM that includes execution quality but removes the engineered board-state variables.
-This model helps isolate whether strategy and shot quality alone have any explanatory value, independent of the more detailed positional features.
+To study the role of shot execution separately from board-position features, we also consider a **reduced GLMM** that retains execution quality but removes the engineered board-state variables.
+This specification helps isolate whether opening choice and execution alone provide explanatory power independent of the more detailed positional measures.

 <details>
 <summary><strong>Reduced / Execution-Only Model</strong></summary>